Family Floer SYZ singularities for the conifold transition: Introduction

 \section{Introduction}

-The geometric understanding of mirror space pairs of Calabi-Yau manifolds relies on the Strominger-Yau-Zaslow (SYZ) conjecture \cite{SYZ}.
-As investigated by Hori \cite{hori2002mirror} and Auroux \cite{AuTDual}, this program can be also extended to the non-Calabi-Yau setting.
-Roughly, the SYZ proposal states that the mirror space pairs should admit `dual' fibrations by (special) Lagrangian tori.
-In general, the wall-crossing phenomenon requires the incorporation of quantum correction and further complicates the duality.
-In fact, the correct mathematical statement of the SYZ conjecture (with singularities) was not definite for a long time, as the underlying notion of T-duality comes from the string physics and is not mathematically accurate.
-Therefore, the viewpoint of T-duality and SYZ philosophy was usually performed only at a heuristic and putative level, but even so, it is remarkably still related to several important proofs of Kontsevich's Homological Mirror Symmetry (HMS) \cite{KonICM} of some special examples.
+The geometric understanding of mirror symmetry for Calabi-Yau manifolds hinges on the Strominger-Yau-Zaslow (SYZ) conjecture \cite{SYZ}.
+This framework has been extended to encompass non-Calabi-Yau settings (c.f.
+Hori \cite{hori2002mirror}, Auroux \cite{AuTDual}).
+At its core, the SYZ proposal posits the existence of special Lagrangian torus fibrations on mirror space pairs.
+However, the incorporation of quantum corrections to account for wall-crossing phenomena adds complexity to the duality picture.
+Indeed, the precise mathematical formulation of the SYZ conjecture, particularly regarding singularities, remained elusive for a significant time due to the limitations of the underlying physics-based notion of T-duality.
+Thus, the application of the SYZ philosophy and T-duality viewpoint often remained at a heuristic level.
+Despite these limitations, it is noteworthy that this approach has exhibited surprising connections to successful proofs of Kontsevich's Homological Mirror Symmetry (HMS) \cite{KonICM} for specific examples.